telerik/winforms-docs/getting-started/explore-control-features.md

 ---
-title: Explore Control Features
+title: Explore UI for WinForms Control Features
-page_title: Explore Control Features
+page_title: Explore UI for WinForms Control Features
 description: This article provides a short overview of how to get started with finding WinForms control functionality and use them.
 slug: winforms/getting-started/explore-control-features
 tags: get,started,explore,control,features